rajlanjewar01/react-books/README.md

+App Phases:
+1. Local, non-persisted list of books
+2. List of books persisted with outside API
+3. Outside API + centralized store

+2. **List of books persisted with outside API**
 Things we need to do:
 1) Create the API and undertand how it works.
 2) When app start ups, make a request to API to get the current list of books.